marclepl/renting-knowledge-app/README.md

 # 7. How to navigate the app <a name="navigate"></a>
-As a guide to use the app, here are the various features available (please see part 7 "screenshots" for visual examples) **(disclaimer: This is a MOBILE app, thus when accessing the website, please re-size your screen to 375x667 – the size of Iphones 6/7/8/9 to profit from the best design experience.
-You can do that on Firefox or Chrome by right-clicking, clicking on inspect, and changing the dimensions there)**
+As a guide to use the app, here are the various features available (please see part 7 "screenshots" for visual examples)

+**Disclaimer: This is a MOBILE app, thus when accessing the website, please re-size your screen to 375x667 – the size of Iphones 6/7/8/9 to profit from the best design experience.
+You can do that on Firefox or Chrome by right-clicking, clicking on inspect, and changing the dimensions there**

 1. The homepage possesses a navigation bar allowing you to directly move to any page of your choosing.
 On the top left, you MUST LOG IN / CREATE AN ACCOUNT to be able to fully use the functionalities.
 You can also directly search for a certain book title, book author or user on the search bar
 2. Under "share a book", you can add your own listing with the book info and your preferred picture of the book which you can upload from your computer